Coalfire-Research/Doozer/README.md

-masterHOR
+Doozer
 ========
-masterHOR (hashcat/ophcrack/rcrack) is an extensible, automated hash cracking utility used to automate the parsing, cracking, and organization of password hashes.
+Doozer is an extensible, automated hash cracking utility used to automate the parsing, cracking, and organization of password hashes.
 Currently, masterHOR supports nt/lm, ntlmv1, and ntlmv2 hashes (from Responder or SAM), but sports a modular architecture that allows other hash types to be trivially plugged in.
 A simple, Django-based web interface allows users to view cracking sessions in real time, view session results, and search the hash database.
 A simple REST API is also exposed, allowing scripts to easily interface with the database.

-masterHOR features a folder monitoring solution; in order to provide a seamless method for cracking hashes, masterHOR allows you to set a folder that it will monitor for hash files.
+Doozer features a folder monitoring solution; in order to provide a seamless method for cracking hashes, masterHOR allows you to set a folder that it will monitor for hash files.
 Once a file is dropped into this location, masterHOR will move it to a working directory and queue it for cracking.  masterHOR supports a configurable number of parallel cracking sessions as well as a simple queuing system to automatically start up sessions once one has completed.
 This is configured in `crackHOR2/core/sethor.py`.

-There are bugs, and masterHOR is currently still in development.
+There are bugs, and Doozer is currently still in development.

 Hash view:
 ![Hashes](http://i.imgur.com/W8owTdg.jpg)